CKMitchell3/Covid_Capitalism/README.md

 ![Overlay_Hypothetical.png](images/Overlay_Hypothetical.png)

-**Analysis:** When optimized with less correlation and the dropping of lower sharpe ratios, our returns were astronomical, exponentially greater than our original portfolio.
+**Analysis:** When optimized with less correlation and eliminating those with the lowest sharpe ratios, our returns were astronomical, exponentially greater than our original portfolio.

 ## Forecasting Analysis